 When Shares are purchased under the ESPP, the Participating Employee will be subject to income tax on the difference between the Fair Market Value of the Microsoft Shares on the Date of Exercise and the Purchase Price.
-In addition, the Participating Employee will be subject to social insurance contributions on this amount (to the extent he or she has not already exceeded his or her applicable contribution ceiling).
+In addition, the Participating Employee will be subject to social insurance contributions on this amount to the extent he/she has not already exceeded the applicable contribution ceiling.

-However, the first €12,000 of income the Participating Employee realizes each calendar year in connection with the purchase of Shares under the ESPP will not be subject to income tax if: (i) the Participating Employee holds the Shares for at least three years before sale; and (ii) the Participating Employee, together, with his or her spouse and close relatives, do not collectively hold more than 5% of Microsoft's stated capital.
+However, the first €12,000 of income the Participating Employee realizes each calendar year in connection with the purchase of Microsoft Shares under the ESPP will not be subject to income tax if: (i) the Participating Employee holds the Microsoft Shares for at least three years before sale; and (ii) the Participating Employee, together, with his/her spouse and close relatives, do not collectively hold more than 5% of Microsoft's stated capital.
 This exemption is not available for social insurance contribution purposes, and the entire taxable amount will be subject to applicable social insurance contributions.

-In addition, a wealth tax may apply to any Shares acquired under the ESPP, subject to certain exemptions and other applicable thresholds.
+In addition, a wealth tax may apply to any Microsoft Shares acquired under the ESPP, subject to certain exemptions and other applicable thresholds.

 If Microsoft Shares are acquired under the ESPP, dividends may be paid with respect to those shares if Microsoft, in its discretion, declares a dividend.
-Any dividends paid will be subject to tax in Spain, depending on the amount of capital income the Participating Employee realizes during the tax year, and to U.S. federal tax withheld at source.
+Any dividends paid will be subject to tax in Spain and to U.S. federal tax withheld at source.
 The Participating Employee may be entitled to a tax credit for the U.S. federal tax withheld.

 The Participating Employee will be subject to tax when he/she subsequently sells the Microsoft Shares purchased under the ESPP on the difference between the net sale price and Fair Market Value of the Shares on the Exercise Date.
-The tax applicable to the gain at sale will depend upon the amount of capital income the Participating Employee realizes during the tax year, regardless of how long the Participating Employee holds the Shares.
+The tax rate applicable to the gain at sale will depend upon the amount of capital income the Participating Employee realizes during the tax year, regardless of how long the Participating Employee holds the Microsoft Shares.

-If the Participating Employee's Shares were exempt from tax at purchase, and he or she sells the Shares before the applicable holding period expires, the Participating Employee will be subject to ordinary income tax on the portion of the discount that was exempted from income tax at the time of purchase.
-The Participating Employee will be required to file a supplementary tax return for the year in which the Shares were purchased and pay income tax (plus legal interest) on such income.
+If the Participating Employee's Shares were exempt from tax at purchase, and he/she sells the Shares before the applicable holding period expires, the Participating Employee will be subject to ordinary income tax on the portion of the income that was exempted from tax at the time of purchase.
+The Participating Employee will be required to file a supplementary tax return for the year in which the Microsoft Shares were purchased and pay income tax (plus legal interest) on such income.

 The Participating Employee's employer is required to report the taxable amount at purchase.
 Subject to the €12,000 exemption, the taxable amount at purchase will be considered compensation in-kind subject to payment on account and the Participating Employee's employer will charge the payment on account to the Participating Employee.
-The Participating Employee is entitled to deduct the payment on account and obtain a tax credit from his or her income tax obligation.
-The Participating Employee's employer also is required to withhold social insurance contributions (if applicable) on the entire taxable amount when the Shares are purchased.
+The Participating Employee is entitled to deduct the payment on account and obtain a tax credit from his/her income tax obligation.
+The Participating Employee's employee's employee's employee is required to withhold social insurance contributions (if applicable) on the entire taxable amount when the Microsoft Shares are purchased.